What are the risks and rewards of investing?

 Can you minimise the risk of investing?

-One way to lower your risk level, and diversify your investment, is to spread your money across different asset classes such as shares, money market instruments, bonds and property.
+One way to lower your risk level is to diversify your investments.
+This means spreading your money across different asset classes, such as company shares, bonds, money market instruments and commercial property.

 If you put too much money into one company or industry, then you run a higher risk of losing some of your money.